camunda/camunda-docs/docs/guides/integrating-optimize.md

 To create a custom report based on a key performance indicator (KPI) you’d like to analyze, and to incorporate this report into a dashboard, follow the steps below:

 1. On the right side of the **Home** page, select **Create New > New Report**.
-Here we’ll take a look at a single process, though you can also view combined processes and decision reports.
+Here we’ll take a look at a single process, though you can also view data from multiple processes.
 2. Click the text box under **Select Process** and select the process you’d like to analyze.
-3. Select the type of report you’d like to use on the left side of the **Create new Report** box.
+3. Select the type of report you’d like to use on the right side of the **Create new Report** box.
 As with dashboards, Optimize offers preconfigured templates such as heatmaps and tables.
 We’ll begin with a heatmap.
 4. Click **Create Report**.
 5. Set up and customize your report.
 Begin by naming your report in the text box at the top of the page, pre-filled with **New Report**.
 6. In the gray text box to the right, confirm your data source, and select what you’d like to review from the process (in this case, we are viewing flow nodes.)
 You can also group by topics such as duration or start date.